pronoiac/tarsnap-cron/README.md

 [tarsnap][tarsnap] is a very useful backup service, with lots of features, which I won't go into here.
 It allows separate roles, so you could have servers that cannot delete their own backups, even if they're hacked.

 These scripts attempt to make it easier for scheduled backups, with scheduled deletion of old backups.
-It lets you keep X daily backups, Y weekly backups and Z monthly backups, you can.
+If you want to keep X daily backups, Y weekly backups and Z monthly backups, you can.

 Archiving and pruning can be run on different systems.
 The default weekly backups are on Mondays, and monthly backups are on the first.